kubeshop/kusk-gateway/docs/guides/working-with-extension.md

 # Working with the Kusk OpenAPI Exgtension

-Kusk Gateway comes with an `x-ksuk` [OpenAPI extension](https://swagger.io/specification/#specification-extensions) to allow an OpenAPI spec to be the source of truth for both operational and functional aspects of your APIs.
+Kusk Gateway comes with an `x-kusk` [OpenAPI extension](https://swagger.io/specification/#specification-extensions) to allow an OpenAPI definition to be the source of truth for both operational and functional aspects of your APIs.

 The [extension reference](../reference/extension.md) describes all available properties, and the following guides are available to help you make the most of them: